-Core Features include valley and stream corridors; woodlands; wetlands; fish and wildlife habitat; significant habitat of endangered and threatened species; and Environmentally Significant Areas and Areas of Natural and Scientific Interest.
+Core Features include valley and stream corridors; woodlands; wetlands; fish and wildlife habitat; significant habitat of endangered and threatened species; key natural heritage features, key hydrologic features, key hydrologic areas, and Environmentally Significant Areas (ESAs) and Areas of Natural and Scientific Interest (ANSIs).
 Core Features also include key natural heritage features and key hydrological features within the Greenbelt and Oak Ridges Moraine Conservation Plan Areas.
 These features are the core elements of the Natural Heritage Network to be protected and enhanced as identified on Schedule 2.
 Except as specifically set out in this Plan, development and/or site alteration will not be permitted in such areas.
 Significant alteration or expansion of any existing development in such areas will not be permitted except as specifically set out in this Plan.